Curtin University: Student union

 The guild operates and funds all Curtin student clubs and societies.
-The guild also runs a number of events throughout the year, most notably the Toga Party held in semester one and the previous notable event Grasslands Music Festival held in semester two.
+It also runs a number of events throughout the year, most notably the Toga Party held in semester one and the previous notable event Grasslands Music Festival held in semester two.
 The guild publishes Grok magazine.

-The Student Guild is governed by students through the Guild Council which consists of executive members: president, vice-presidents, secretary and chair of the Representation Board and councillors.
+The Student Guild is governed independently of the University by students through the Guild Council, which consists of executive members: president, vice-presidents, secretary and councillors.
 All other representatives sit on the Representation Board.
-Student representatives are elected to their positions by students in annual elections held in September.
-Major Groups that contest elections include Illuminate, Progress, Left Action and the Joke Ticket.
-The Guild is currently operated by an Illuminate majority.
+Students elect their representatives annually in September.
+Major Groups that contest elections include Illuminate, consisting of broadly left-wing Independent students; Left Action, aligned with Socialist Alternative; groups aligned with the Labor Right; and Joke Ticket's, from various political leanings.
+The Guild currently has an Illuminate majority.

-Sport

-Men's soccer
+Sports and athletics

+Basketball

+As of 2023, Curtin University's basketball teams, the Carnabys, play in the University Basketball League (UBL).

+Soccer

 The men's team of the Curtin University Football Club is based on the main campus.
 The club currently (2023) competes in the Football West State League Division 2.

-Women's soccer

-The Curtin University FC Women's team are one of the inaugural teams in the new National Premier Leagues WA Women competition (which commenced in 2020), and is a part of the National Premier Leagues Women’s structure.
-Previously they had been a part of the Women State League Division 1 from (at least) 2012 to 2019.
+The Curtin University FC women's team were one of the inaugural teams in the National Premier Leagues WA Women competition (which commenced in 2020), and is a part of the National Premier Leagues Women's structure.
+The team was previously part of the Women State League Division 1 from (at least) 2012 to 2019.

+Student accommodation

+Curtin University offers on campus accommodation at five separate precincts, managed by UniLodge: Kurrajong Village, Erica Underwood House, Guild House, Vickery House and St Catherine's College.